reubenberghan/Todo-api/readme.md

 ## Todo list

 - [ ] Refactor for ES2015 and also pulling API endpoints into their own file
+- [ ] Setup test suite
-- [ ] Set Github Pages site to test and host docs
+- [ ] Build basic front end / link to other todo project
 - [ ] Refactor readme.md to have endpoints as headings with HTTP request verbs as sub-headings